-Cash and cash equivalents are comprised of cash on hand and in bank and investments due no greater than five months (2020 - fifteen months) from the date of acquisition or that are cashable on demand.
+Cash and cash equivalents are comprised of cash on hand and in bank and investments due no greater than twelve months from the date of acquisition or that are cashable on demand.

 e) Income taxes:

 The company uses the income taxes payable method of accounting for income taxes.
 Under this method, the company reports as an expense (income) of the period only the cost (benefit) of current income taxes determined in accordance with the rate established by taxation authorities.